Back

 Home

-Helping to keep the Japanese Army troops supplied with nicely polished and properly assembled swords was an all out effort that even involved school age children
+Polishers hard at work in a WW-II-era Japanese Sword "factory".
+Helping to keep the Japanese Army troops supplied with nicely polished and properly assembled swords was part of the all out effort that even involved school age children.

 WW2 Pilot's Gunto - at last, the story can be told of the almost mythical Pilot's Gunto.
 Like a regular Army Officer's Gunto, only scaled down in size (including the fittings), legend has it that these were carried by fighter pilots who wanted a smaller scale sword that would fit in the cockpit with them when they flew on missions.
 Needless to say, with such a story associated with them, when one does show up on the market every 5 years or so, it commands a hefty price.
 But alas, no photos of a Japanese officer actually carrying such a Gunto have ever been found.
 But thanks to an original photo album which I procured may years back, the true origin of the "Pilot's Gunto" can be told.